-When booking our rental car online the prices from the San Jose airport were $0 some maybe $1, which we knew was too good to be true.
-We used Skype Credit to call the local San Jose office to confirm the prices and if any extra insurance was needed.
-Calling Costa Rica from the USA cost us less than $.07 per minute.
-From our phone call, we confirmed that it was actually just $1 per day – but there is mandatory third party insurance of $27 a day.
-The phone call saved us another headache (and a bunch of money) because we found out we also needed to bring documentation from our credit company showing CDW coverage for car rentals, otherwise, we would have to take that as well.
+When booking our rental car online, the prices from the San Jose airport were $0, some maybe $1, which we knew was too good to be true.
+We confirmed that it was actually just $1 per day – but there is mandatory third-party insurance of $27 a day.
+The phone call saved us another headache (and a bunch of money) because we found out we also needed to bring documentation from our credit company showing CDW coverage for car rentals.
+Otherwise, we would have to take that as well.

 Monteverde Cloud Forest

-Our first stop on our Costa Rica road trip was Monteverde, which is 3.5 hours from San Jose high up in the mountains.
-We had never been to Monteverde before but once we saw pictures of the cloud forest and hanging bridges we instantly made it part of our one week in Costa Rica.
+Our first Costa Rica road trip stop was Monteverde, which is 3.5 hours from San Jose, high up in the mountains.
+We had never been to Monteverde before, but once we saw pictures of the cloud forest and hanging bridges, we instantly made it part of our one week in Costa Rica.
 We opted against the traditional hotel and instead stayed in a really cool treehouse.
-We had to meet the owner in town to the keys, we used Skype Credit to call his cell once we were in town to meet up.
+We had to meet the owner in town for the keys, we used Skype Credit to call his cell once we were in town to meet up.

-We spent two nights in Monteverde on our trip and we think that just about right.
-There aren’t a ton of things to do in Monteverde but due to the drive times and rain, it wouldn’t be worth it for only one night.
+We spent two nights in Monteverde on our trip, and we think that is just about right.
+There aren’t a ton of things to do in Monteverde, but due to the drive times and rain, it wouldn’t be worth it for only one night.

 Highlights in Monteverde – Monteverde Cloud Forest & Santa Elena Cloud Forest Reserve